gamingwithevets/sneky/README.md

 On top of the logo is a splash that changes every time you reload the menu.
 What text it will show depends on RNG, the game theme, and the date.

-# Planned Features
+# Planned New Features
-Here's the planned features of Sneky.
+Here's the planned new features of Sneky.
 I'll try to complete this list in the future.
 - [ ] macOS binary
-- [x] ~~Linux binary~~ **There are Linux binaries now!
-Check out the latest Linux binary [here](https://github.com/gamingwithevets/sneky/releases/latest/download/sneky-linux).**
+- [x] ~~Linux binary~~ **There are Linux binaries now!** You can check them out in the [latest Sneky version](https://github.com/gamingwithevets/sneky/).
 - [ ] Can be played with controller
 - [ ] Halloween theme
 - [ ] No lag